richraid21/enzyme-state-change-emitter/README.md

 ### Event Structure
-Events for the `setState` method are emitted as emitted as both indexed and non-indexed events: `<function>:<lifecycle>` and `<function>:<lifecycle>:<invocationCount>`.
+Events for the `setState` method are emitted as both indexed and non-indexed events: `<function>:<lifecycle>` and `<function>:<lifecycle>:<invocationCount>`.
 This allows you to listen to every single lifecycle event, or pick and choose which ones you want to listen for.
 This is helpful if you know for certain when the component updates.

 ### Example
 The following example uses `jest` as the test harness.
 The component displays the current exchange rate of Bitcoin to USD.